paulio11/P4-Squigl-Twitter-Clone/TESTING.md

 ## Lighthouse Results

 All possible pages were checked using Lighthouse in desktop mode.
-Any unresolved issues were left as such because they are either out of my control or intensional.
-These are the results (your own results may vary based on page content at the time of testing):
+Any unresolved issues were left as such because they are either out of my control (response times etc) or intensional.
+Results were not recorded as screenshots as due to variations.
+These are the results I found at time of submission(your own results may vary based on page content at the time of testing):

 |Page|Performance|Accessibility|Best Practices|SEO|
 |--|--|--|--|--|